MathewWi/vba-ps3/trunk/VBA-PS3-README.txt

 Set the default cheatfile directory - all your cheatfiles will be saved and loaded from here.

-DEFAULT - is set to the USRDIR directory of SNES9x PS3.
+DEFAULT - is set to the USRDIR directory of VBA PS3.
-(/dev_hdd0/game/SNES90000/USRDIR)
+(/dev_hdd0/game/VBAM90000/USRDIR)

 ================================================================================
 			Default